northbrooklynangels/northbrooklynangels.github.io/site/content/meals/index.md

 title: Meals
 ---

-{{< carousel images="handing-to-patron,handing-to-volunteer" aspectRatio="16:9" >}}
+{{< rich-carousel aspectRatio="16:9" >}}
+  {{% rich-carousel-slide image="handing-to-volunteer" %}}{{% /rich-carousel-slide %}}
+  {{% rich-carousel-slide image="handing-to-patron" %}}{{% /rich-carousel-slide %}}
+{{< /rich-carousel >}}

-North Brooklyn Angels aims to cook & serve 2,000 meals per week to the food insecure in our community.
-Each weekday, the Angelmobile currently serves, on average, 300 meals depending on the site and the weather.
+North Brooklyn Angels aims to cook & serve 3,000 meals per week to combat the food insecure in our community.
 Volunteers cook and serve all the food served in our community meals.

-* Monday’s Community Meal In Greenpoint
+* Monday In Greenpoint and Williamsburg
   **12:30-1:30 PM**
   1. 862 Manhattan Avenue: The truck is parked in front of the steps of the St. Anthony of Padua - St. Alphonsus church at the intersection of Manhattan Avenue and Milton Street.
   2. 195 Maujer Street: The truck is parked in front of St. John the Evangelist Lutheran Church, across the street from the Williamsburg Houses.

-* Tuesday’s Community Meal on the Southside
+* Tuesday on the Southside
   **12:30-1:30 PM**
   1. 240 Division Avenue: The truck is parked across the street from the Williamsburgh Library on the Division Avenue Overpass, between Marcy Avenue & Rodney Street.
   2. 1 Havemeyer Street: A meal is served right outside our community kitchen.

-* Wednesday’s Community Meal In East Williamsburg/Bushwick
+* Wednesday in East Williamsburg and Bushwick
   **12:30-1:30 PM**
   1. 195 Maujer Street: The truck is parked in front of St. John the Evangelist Lutheran Church, across the street from the Williamsburg Houses.

-* Thursday’s Community Meal in East Williamsburg
+* Thursday in East Williamsburg and Greenpoint
   **12:30-1:30 PM**
   1. Cooper Park Houses: The truck is parked in front of the playground at the intersection of Jackson Street and Debevoise Avenue.
   2. 862 Manhattan Avenue: The truck is parked in front of the steps of the St. Anthony of Padua - St. Alphonsus church at the intersection of Manhattan Avenue and Milton Street.

-* Friday’s Community Meal in Bushwick & the Northside
+* Friday in Bushwick & the Northside
   **12:30-1:30 PM**
-  1. 138 Montrose Ave, Brooklyn, NY 11206: The truck is parked outside of the church.
+  1. 138 Montrose Ave: The truck is parked outside of the church.
   2. 1 Havemeyer Street: A meal is served from our community kitchen.

+In addition to the meals listed above, we also deliver meals to seniors at home on Mondays, Wednesdays, and Fridays.

 {{< map >}}